Go to a better blog!

 The Accelerated MBA, J-Term, can be a great program for those who don't need an internship and don't need a Merit Fellowship.
 J-term is not for career changers, it is those looking to enhance their position within their present career trajectory and/or entrepreneurs.
 The program is designed for those students who do not want or need a full-time internship and don't require Merit Fellowships.
 The principal advantage of the 16-month program is its accelerated format, which allows members of the smaller January class to network quickly and effectively and return to the workplace sooner.
 You need to make the case in Essay 1 and/or Essay 3 and/or the Optional Essay that you meet the special criteria for this program and that an internship is not something critical for you.
 For those who don't need a summer internship, this is really a great program.
 Internships for J-Term?
 Based on what former clients tell me, it is common for J-Termers to do part-time internships in NYC while studying.
 Actually, this is often true for those attending the August Term as well.
 These are not the same as summer internships but such part-time internships can surely serve the same function.

 Is J-term easier to get into than August entry?
 I have always thought so.
 The lack of Merit Fellowships, an internship, and the nature of who the program is designed for, clearly indicate that it is going to attract fewer applicants, so my assumption is that it is surely easier.
 Happy to proven wrong if CBS admissions provides data showing otherwise (They don't).
-All I know for sure is that relatively late application to J-term never prevented my clients from being admitted.
-Late application for August is a real problem simply from a seat availability perspective.
-In one way, J-term is clearly easier: Unlike an August entry applicant, someone applying to Columbia J-term can really be assumed to prefer Columbia over all alternatives.
+Unlike an August entry applicant, someone applying to Columbia J-term can really be assumed to prefer Columbia over all alternatives.
 This can make interviews a bit easier in the sense that August entry Columbia alumni interviewers are notorious for being particularly aggressive at determining whether the interviewee's first choice is really Columbia.
 Since J-term has no real US rival, this topic can be easily dispensed with in an interview.

 The Three Essay Questions and the Two Short Statements